TheftOfADuck/base-chess/README.md

 - node >= 16.14.0.
 - npm >= 8.3.1.
 - docker >= 20.10.10.
 (Only for running the backend locally)
+- aws-cli >= 2.1.13.
 - serverless >= 3.7.3. [npm link](https://www.npmjs.com/package/serverless)

 A variety of serverless plugins, installed globally.
 See the `plugins` section of `backend\serverless.yml` for details.
-Ensure that these are also installed with `npm install -g`, and **not** `serverless plugin install`.
+Ensure that these are installed with `npm install -g`, and **not** `serverless plugin install`.
 The latter installs serverless and the plugins into the current project's
 `node_modules`. which massively bloats the deployment.